shabin5785/Golang_notes/GO_5.md

 -AGo source file may contain zero or more import de clarat ions immediately after the package de clarat ion and before the first non-import declarat ion.
 Each import declarat ion may specif y the import pat h of a single package, or multiple packages in a parenthesize d list.

+If we need to import two packages whose names are the same, like math/rand and crypto/rand, into a third package, the import declarat ion must specif y an alternat ive name for at least one of them to avoid a conflic t.
+This is cal le d a renaming import

+import (
+"crypto/rand"
+mrand "math/rand" // alternative name mrand avoids conflict )